kerberos-io/hub/README.md

     helm install kafka bitnami/kafka -f ./kafka/values.yaml -n kafka  --version 20.0.2

-## Database

-Within Kerberos Hub data is stored/required for users, recordings, sites, groups and many other entities.
-As for now the entire Kerberos.io technology stack is relying on MongoDB.

-### MongoDB

-A MongoDB instance is used for data persistence.
-Data might come from the Kerberos Pipeline or user interaction on the Kerberos Hub frontend.

-We will create a namespace for our Mongodb deployment as well.

-    kubectl create namespace mongodb

-Create a persistent volume, this is where the data will be stored on disk.

-    kubectl apply -f ./mongodb/fast.yaml

-Before installing the mongodb helm chart, go and have a look in the `mongodb/values.yaml` file.
-You should update the root password to a custom secure value.

-    helm install mongodb bitnami/mongodb --values ./mongodb/values.yaml -n mongodb

 ## Event broker

 Next to a message broker, we are using an event broker (MQTT) for bidirectional communication in the Kerberos Hub ecosystem.